edfungus/crouton-prototype/README.md

 2. Next, connect your crouton to the same MQTT network.

-3. To connect your crouton to the ui, your crouton should be listening to the topic `/inbox/device_name/deviceInfo` expecting a payload of `get`.
+3. To connect your crouton to Crouton UI, your crouton should be listening to the topic `/inbox/device_name/deviceInfo` expecting a payload of `get`.
 Upon receiving this message, send back a message to `/outbox/device_name/deviceInfo` with your crouton's deviceInfo JSON in the payload.
-The UI should now populate with the appropriate display and control elements.  and send over a correct deviceInfo JSON.
+Crouton UI should now populate with the appropriate display and control elements.  and send over a correct deviceInfo JSON.
 4. You are ready go to!

 *The default MQTT broker server is the public one from [HiveMQ](http://www.hivemq.com/showcase/public-mqtt-broker/) but you are free to run your own as long as it supports websockets.